Alexanderplatz demonstration: Demonstration

-On 4 November 1989 the demonstration started at 9:30 with a protest march to the Alexanderplatz in the center of East Berlin.
+On 4 November 1989 the demonstration started at 9:30 with a protest march to Alexanderplatz in the center of East Berlin.
 At 11:00 the first protesters arrived at the Alexanderplatz.
 The more than 500,000 protesters came not only from East Berlin but from all over East Germany.
 Thousands of banners showed the slogans that were already used by hundred of thousands of protesters in other East German cities during the still illegal Monday demonstrations.
-Neither the opening of the Berlin wall nor a possible German reunification were among the demands.
+Neither the opening of the Berlin Wall nor a possible German reunification were among the demands.
 Instead the protesters concentrated on the democratization of East Germany, with references to paragraphs 27 and 28 of the East German constitution which in theory but not in practice guaranteed freedom of speech and freedom of assembly.